scene is familiar. A baby is sleeping.

 the reasons why sadly they have to refuse.

-our patience is thin as a sliver of glass
+our patience wears thin as a sliver of glass

-as we fear this child’s crying will never die down.
+as we fear that this crying will never die down:

 he would cry us an ocean in which we would drown

 except it subsides.
 The baby is quiet.

 Stillness returns to the Judaean night.